pirix/pirix-web/index.md

 layout: default
 ---

+# Pirix

 Pirix is an attempt to create a compact, POSIX-compatible and microkernel-based operating system.

 ## Getting started

-Pirix has to be build from source because currently there are no ready-to-use images available.
+Pirix has to be build from source because there are currently no ready-to-use images available.
 Instructions on how to build Pirix can be found in the [Documentation](/doc/building/).